alestic/aws-git-backed-static-website/README.md

 AWS infrastructure glue so that every change to content in the Git repository is automatically deployed to the static web site.

+The website can serve the exact contents of the Git repository, or a static site generator plugin (e.g., Hugo) can be specified on launch to automatically generate the site content from the source in the Git repository.

-The input is a domain name and an email address.
+The required stack parameters are a domain name and an email address.

-The output is a list of nameservers to set in your domain's registrar, and a Git repository URL for adding and updating the website content.
+The primary output values are a list of nameservers to set in your domain's registrar and a Git repository URL for adding and updating the website content.

 Git repository event notifications are sent to an SNS topic and your provided email address is initially subscribed.